DwayneCrous/Portfolio/README.md

 To view the portfolio locally:

 1. Clone or download the repository.
-2. Open `main.html` in your web browser.
+2. Open `main.html` in your web browser (no build step required).

 ## Customization

-- Update `images/` with your own project screenshots.
+- Update `images/` with your own project screenshots and profile photo.
-- Modify `main.html` to add more sections or update content.
+- Edit `main.html` to add more sections, update content, or adjust the project grid and cards.
-- Edit `styles.css` to change the look and feel.
+- All styles are in a `<style>` block in `main.html` for easy editing.

 ## License